The End of the World (Skeeter Davis song): Other notable versions

 The song was recorded by Julie London in 1963 for her album The End of the World.
 It was covered by the Carpenters on their album Now & Then, released in 1973.

 During the summer of 1966, Swedish pop group Mike Wallace & The Caretakers recorded the song.
 Released as a single in August of that year, it was backed by the song "Whitsand Bay" written by Wallace, based on the tourist destination he'd often visited.
 It became a hit on Tio i Topp, entering the chart on August 6, 1966, at a position of number five.
 It topped the chart on August 27, staying on the top for a week.
 It exited the chart on October 29, at a position of number 14, having spent 13 weeks on the chart.
 On sales chart Kvällstoppen, it entered on August 16, 1966, at a position of 18.
 It would reach its peak of number two on September 6, being kept off the top by the Beatles "Yellow Submarine".
 It exited on November 8, at a position of 18, having spent 13 weeks on the chart.

+In June 1965, the British pop group Herman's Hermits released their cover of the song as a B-side on their international hit "I'm Henry VIII, I Am" with a slower tempo.

 To capitalize on the Caretakers version, Anna-Lena Löfgren recorded the song in Swedish, as "Allt är förbi", scoring a Svensktoppen hit for seven weeks between 9 October–19 November 1966.

 Brilliant recorded a cover version in 1986, produced by Stock Aitken Waterman, the same group that produced Sonia’s later cover.

-In 1995, American freestyle girl group Exposé included a cover of the song on their "Greatest Hits" compilation.
+In 1995, American freestyle girl group Exposé included a cover of the song on their Greatest Hits compilation.

 A version by Allison Paige peaked at number 72 on the Billboard Hot Country Singles & Tracks chart in May 2000.

 The Dot Wiggin Band released a cover of "End of the World" as the last song on their album Ready!
 Get!
 Go!
 (2013), which Shintaro Sakamoto opined "actually sounds like the end of the world."

 Joe Hisaishi incorporated the song into the final movement of his cantata for soprano, chorus and orchestra, also called The End of the World, featured on his 2025 album Joe Hisaishi Conducts.